 The HPV vaccine is recommended for young girls aged 9-14 years and 2 doses protect them against HPV infections that cause cervical cancer.
-3 doses are recommended for catch up vaccination for women from the ages 15 to 26 or immunocompromised individuals.
+3 doses are recommended to a catch-up vaccination for women from the ages 15 to 26 or immunocompromised individuals.

-The Federation of Obstetric and Gynaecological Societies of India recommend cervical cancer vaccines for girls between 9-14 years, with catch up vaccination between 15 to 26 years of age.
+The Federation of Obstetric and Gynaecological Societies of India recommends cervical cancer vaccines for girls between 9-14 years, with catch up vaccination between 15 to 26 years of age.